Wat Tyler: Peasants' Revolt

-The Peasants' Revolt began in May 1381, triggered by a recently imposed poll tax of 4 pence from every person aged 15 and above, whether peasant or wealthy.
-The revolt was not only about money, as the peasants also sought increased liberty and other social reforms.
-They demanded that each labourer be allowed to work for the employer of his choice and sought an end to serfdom and other rigid social demarcation.
-There were uprisings across England, with much of the unrest focused on Essex and Kent.
-The uprising was opposed by a significant part of English society in those regions, including nobility and wealthy religious establishments.
-Many peasants and labourers were inspired by the teachings of John Ball, a radical priest who preached that all humans should be treated equally, as descendants of Adam and Eve, and who asked: "When Adam delved and Eve span/Who was then the gentleman?"
+The Peasants' Revolt began in May 1381, triggered by a recently imposed poll tax of four pence from every person aged fifteen and above, whether peasant or wealthy.
+The revolt was not only over money, as the peasants also sought increased liberty and other social reforms.
+They demanded that each labourer be allowed to work for the employer of his choice and sought an end to serfdom and other rigid social distinctions.
+Peasants rose up across England, especially in Essex and Kent, but were opposed by a significant part of English society in those regions, including nobility and wealthy religious establishments.
+Many peasants and labourers were inspired by the utopian teachings of John Ball, a radical priest who preached that all humans should be treated equally, as descendants of Adam and Eve, and who asked: "When Adam delved and Eve span/Who was then the gentleman?"

 How Tyler became involved with the revolt is unknown, although a much later 16th-century source indicates that a man of a similar name, John Tyler, was its initiator.
-This account suggests that a poll-tax collector had indecently assaulted John Tyler's daughter.
+This account suggests that a poll-tax collector had sexually assaulted John Tyler's daughter.
 It is suggested the poll tax collector "pulled up his daughter's clothes to see if she arrived at the age of puberty".
 In revenge he killed the miscreant and triggered the insurgency.
 According to article "Boys of English History" from The Boy's Own Paper (1879), Tyler "slew the wretch with his hammer," presumably a tool used in his trade, after the tax collector "vilely insulted the maiden."
-Regardless of the basis of that story, by June 1381, when groups of rebels from across the country began a coordinated assault on London, Wat Tyler had emerged as a leader of the Kentish forces.
+Regardless of the veracity of that story, by June 1381, when groups of rebels from across the country converged to assault London, Wat Tyler had emerged as a leader of the Kentish forces.

 On 13 June 1381 Tyler with other rebels of Kent crossed London Bridge to enter the city, as Stow recorded in his Summary and Annals.
-Once in the city, they attacked civil targets, destroying legal records, opening prisons, sacking homes, and killing individuals they thought were associated with the royal government.
-In response, King Richard II (then 14 years old) met with the rebels on 14 June and agreed to make many concessions and to give full pardons to all those involved in the rebellion.
-While some of the rebels were satisfied by the king's promises and dispersed, Tyler and his followers were not.
-On 15 June Tyler and his Kentish forces met King Richard at Smithfield, outside London.
-There, Tyler spoke personally with the king and put forward his demands.
-At first, the meeting seems to have gone well, with Tyler treating the king in a friendly, if overly familiar, manner, and Richard agreeing the rebels "should have all that he could fairly grant".
+Once in the city, they attacked civil targets, destroying legal records, opening prisons, sacking homes, and killing those they thought were associated with the royal government.
+In response, King Richard II (then 14 years old) met the rebels on 14 June and agreed to make many concessions and to give the rebels full pardons.
+While some of the rebels were satisfied by the king's promises and dispersed, Tyler and his followers persisted.